precice/precice.github.io/_includes/xmlreference.md

 #### action:scale-by-dt

-Multiplies source data values by last computed dt, and writes the result into target data.
+Multiplies source data values by the time window size, and writes the result into target data.

 **Example:**
 ```xml